Yoani Sánchez

 Graduated from the Faculty of Arts and Letters at the University of Havana in the year 2000.

-After completing his higher education, he had a very short professional engagement with the Gente Nueva Publishing House, which he left to teach Spanish to tourists.
+After completing his higher education, he had a very brief employment relationship with Editorial Gente Nueva, which he left to teach Spanish to tourists.

 In 2002, he traveled to Switzerland.
-There, in Zurich, he lived until 2004, at which point he decided to return to the Island and establish his residence there.
-In that same year, he founded the magazine Consenso, along with other Cubans.
+There, in Zurich, he lived until 2004, when he decided to return to the Island and establish his residence there.
+In that same year, he founded, along with other Cubans, the magazine Consenso.

-In 2007, she launched her blog Generación Y, which fundamentally serves as a bridge between everyday Cuban reality and the world.
-With direct, unembellished language and a critical perspective, she documents the multiple issues of Cuban daily life.
-From that moment on, her posts began to attract more and more commentary, her figure became more controversial, internationally recognized, and censored and attacked by the media and mechanisms of official power in Cuba.
+In 2007, she launched her blog Generación Y, which serves as a bridge between everyday Cuban reality and the world.
+With a straightforward and unpretentious language, and a critical perspective, she documents the multiple issues of daily life in Cuba.
+From this moment on, her posts began to attract increasing attention, making her a more controversial figure, recognized internationally and censored and attacked by the media and mechanisms of official power in Cuba.

-She has received, like many other Cuban activists, threats, detentions, house arrest, and has been subjected more than once to harsh interrogations by agents of the Cuban state security.
+She has received, like many other Cuban activists, threats, detentions, house arrests, and has been subjected more than once to harsh interrogations by agents of the Cuban state security.

 In May 2014, he founded the digital newspaper 14ymedio.com, which operates from the very apartment where he resides in Cuba.

-Both the work on her blog, which has the merit of confronting a system from within, and the topics she addresses have earned her numerous accolades.
-Just one year after launching her blog, she received the Ortega y Gasset Award for Digital Journalism (Spain, 2008), and Time Magazine included her in the list of the 100 most influential people in the World (United States, 2008).
+Both the work on her blog, which deserves credit for confronting a system from within, and the topics she addresses have earned her numerous accolades.
+Just a year after launching her blog, she received the Ortega y Gasset Award for Digital Journalism (Spain, 2008), and Time Magazine included her in the list of the 100 Most Influential People in the World (United States, 2008).

 He has received, among others, the following awards and honors: